ohmdsp/ohmdsp.github.io/_posts/blog/2019-09-21-Ongoing-Reading-List.md

 published: true
 ---

-With so many books, blogs, and articles out there, it can be helpful to get recommendations from others about what to read.
-This is my list of suggestions based on what I found to to be enlightening and enjoyable.
-I will continue to update this list as I discover more treasures.
+This is my list of reading suggestions based on what I have found educational and enjoyable.
+I will continue to update the list as I discover more treasures.
 <br><br>
  * __Seven Brief Lessons on Physics__, by Carlo Rovelli<br>
  This is a well-written book that is educational and enjoyable to read.
 It is a short book, so it can be read in a weekend.